shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 The catch is - it's a lot of work.
 Lot more than it usually takes to do research.

 **The summary of it is --** earnestly understand your undergrad course material.
 During undergrad, or right after, work as an RA in a relevant lab in India to gain concrete skills and experience in research -- this could be through a summer research program (see the [Resources](#resources) section for links), or by you reaching out to labs you think are interesting.
 Doing this will require you to first learn concrete skills and technologies.
-See the talk/slides below, and [email 4, FAQs](#faq) for details.
+See the talk/slides below, and [email 1, email 4, FAQs](#faq) for details.

 If you like your RA experience and want to explore this further, then consider one of --
 1. an M.Tech/M.S. at any of (and only) the top universities in India by writing and excelling at [GATE](https://en.wikipedia.org/wiki/Graduate_Aptitude_Test_in_Engineering).
 A few IITs provide the option of doing an MS-by-research without needing a GATE score.
 This education will be essentially free of cost, while offering world class graduate level coursework+research opportunities.
 2. MS programs outside India which have a strong thesis component + will fund you fully.
 Most universities in Canada provide an MASc, which is different from a professional masters degree, and is fully funded (tuition + stipend), or
 3. work at a cutting edge corporate research lab.
-Finding such labs are hard, since they generally require advanced degrees to get in in the first place (see the [Resources](#resources) section for a few that I know of).
+Finding such labs are hard, since they generally require advanced degrees to get in in the first place (see the [Resources](#resources) section for a few that I know of which hire undergrads).
 4. if you ended up having an excellent RA experience at an academic lab, or at pre-doctoral programs offered by the likes of [Google](https://research.google/careers/ai-residency/), [Micrsoft](https://www.microsoft.com/en-us/research/academic-program/research-fellows-program-at-microsoft-research-india/), etc., and you now have a strong sense for what you want to work on, then you should just go ahead and apply to PhD programs.

 Hence, your best bet is to do a solid masters degree where you will be exposed to advanced coursework, and state of the art research.

 In this process, figure out what problems in a particular research area really bother you which you see yourself solving, and then consider who are the best researchers in the world who might support you to solve that problem.
 You should then consider applying to them/their university and doing your Ph.D. with them.
+Don't worry too much about the "name" and "prestige value" of the school you apply to - people matter more.

 **Details.**
 This talk provides more details.